 Take care while making all connections.
 To avoid damaging your product do not allow any wires to make contact with anything you do not intend (especially a source of power).

-Once your connections have been made and the unit is responding correctly, please refer to the product datasheet for the full command list(s) and more information about the communication protocol.
+Once your connections have been made and the unit is responding correctly, please refer to the product datasheet for the full command list(s), more information about the communication protocol & information on converting the analogue outputs into angles.